opencast/opencast-docker/README.md

 If you want to build the images yourself, there is a `Makefile` with the necessary `docker build` commands for all distributions.
 Running `make` in the root directory will create these images.
 To customize the build you can override these variables:

 -   `DOCKER_IMAGE_BASE`<br>
-    The fist part of the image name.
+    The first part of the image name.
 It defaults to `opencast` and will be extended by the name of the Opencast distribution.
 -   `DOCKER_TAG`<br>
     The tag of the image.
 Defaults to the content of `VERSION`.
 -   `REPO`<br>